Skip to content

 Installation

-You can download the binary from the release page
+• Download the latest binary from the releases page

 cd cli && cargo build --release